 Nightmare Fuel Station Attendant: Once drew a very detailed picture of a very detailed car accident, often says highly disturbing things - usually accidentally - that frightens her classmates.

 In several scenes, it becomes glaringly apparent that all of her classmates - including the musclebound illegal immigrant, Knife NutControl Freak and The Big Girl - are all incredibly afraid of her, and they all fear the day she loses her mind and kills each and every single on of them.

 Nice Guy: Despite the madness that happens around her, a world that has lost its mind, and her one true love offing himself every other weekend, she is still optimistic, and is good at gathering people for a cause.
 After she died and being to possess her classmates, she activated some sort of genetic code in her organ she left, stopping them from killing themselves.
 As Chie puts it, "She's like a mother to the entire class."

 Shipper on Deck: Kafuka actually ships virtually the entire female half of the class (or at least the 12 main girls) with Nozomu, even though she also wants him too.
 Makes sense considering all of them are actually her host bodies as revealed in the final three chapters.

-Stepford Smiler: This becomes especially obvious around Episode 4, and gets ramped up until about halfway through the manga, before being ramped up again.
+Stepford Smiler: This gets bigger and bigger every episode, to the point where it seems like Kafuka is always on the verge of a complete and utter breakdown.
+She is.
 By the end, she's basically a walking smile hiding an all-consuming void of agony, and it's hilarious.

 In one incident, Kafuka challenged her and other girls to a "Schrodinger's Wife" dilemma, to see who Nozomu would pick.
 Chiri tries to force herself onto Nozomu, much to the guy's distress.
 Later that day, she starts having paranoid thoughts that people may be badmouthing her behind her back, and decides to turn Clas 2-He into a "class in potentia".